Chonthichar/automatic_TicTacToe/README.md

-# Automatic computer player for Tic tac Toe Code
+# Automatic computer player for Tic tac Toe

 ## Introduction:
 The given scripts outlines the adoption of automatic computer player for Tic Tac Toe game.